wp-plugins/category-posts-in-custom-menu/readme.txt

 1. Go to Appearance > Menu to enable/disable and set the options for the replacement of Category / Post Tag links by their posts.

 == Changelog ==

+1.0

+* Bugfix: Correctly set the menu item parents.
+Relevant when nesting categories with 'Create submenu' checked.
+* First implementation (WIP) for request: http://wordpress.org/support/topic/replace-category-link-with-link-to-first-post?replies=10
+When the menu item is marked as remove "always" or "only if empty" and there was one post, then make sure that any childen of the menu item become children of this single post.
+* Implement skip-parameter
+* Implemented exclusion of subcategories, useful alternative to http://wordpress.org/support/topic/is-it-possible-to-get-sub-category-post-nested

 0.9.5